 - Accident insurance (occupational and private)

 - Duty of Care responsibilities

-For international employees and assignees, you’ll need to keep track when visas and work permits will need to be renewed, as well as any international obligations linked to tax and social security.
+For international employees, you’ll need to keep track when visas and work permits will need to be renewed, as well as any international obligations linked to tax and social security.
 Which brings us back to point 6 – it can get complicated – outsource when and if you can.

 8. Honesty is the Best Policy